 Food and drink in Colombia

 Lunch is the most important meal of the day in Colombia.
 In rural areas, everything comes to a halt for two hours each day as people go home to enjoy a hot meal with their families.
-The Colombian diet is very carbohydrate-heavy and includes a lot of sugar, with countless soft drinks, fruit salad drizzled with condensed milk and tubs of dulce de leche sold on street corners.
+The Colombian diet is very carb-heavy and includes a lot of sugar, with numerous soft drinks, fruit salad drizzled with condensed milk, and tubs of dulce de leche sold on street corners.

-Drinking in public spaces is legal in Colombia, and a beer costs the same as, or sometimes even less than, a soft drink in the ubiquitous corner store tiendas.
+Beer costs the same as, or sometimes even less than, a soft drink in the ubiquitous corner store tiendas.
 Coffee, particularly the strong and bitter tinto, is everywhere, as is freshly squeezed fruit juice.
-Water and other soft drinks are often sold in plastic bags, which may be unusual for expats.
+Water and other soft drinks are often sold in plastic bags, which may be unusual for newcomers.

-In the larger cities, expats should have no trouble finding restaurants serving cuisines of any type.
-Imported food items will be available in the larger grocery stores, but usually with a hefty price tag attached.
+In the larger cities, you should have no trouble finding eateries serving cuisines of any type.
+Imported food items will be available in larger grocery shops, but usually, they will have a hefty price tag attached.

 Transport in Colombia

-As Colombia is a developing country, the standard of public transport may be inferior to what expats have come to expect at home.
-Traffic in Bogotá is notoriously bad.
-People on the street tend to walk slowly, and chaos rules the roads.
-Drivers in Colombia pay little attention to stop signs, traffic lanes or indicators.
+Colombia is a developing country, and the standard of public transport may not be what you’re used to at home.
+Traffic in Colombia’s major cities is notoriously congested, and Barranquilla and Bogotá rank among the world’s worst for gridlock.
+Drivers in Colombia pay little attention to signs and traffic lanes.
 Omnipresent motorcycles also completely ignore road rules as they wind through traffic.

-Local buses don't stick to timetables or advertised routes.
-People simply hail the bus as it goes past and hop off wherever they need to.
-Although the buses are often crowded, street vendors and performers frequently push through the crowds to sell their wares or serenade passengers.
-The major cities of Bogotá, Medellín, Cali and Barranquilla have rapid transit bus systems, and Medellín is the country's only city with a metro.
+Buses are often crowded, yet street vendors and performers frequently push through the crowds to sell their wares or serenade passengers.
+The major cities of Bogotá, Medellín, Cali and Barranquilla have rapid transit bus systems, and Medellín is the country’s only city with a metro.

 Expat Health Insurance